concourse/concourse/CONTRIBUTING.md

 - Each corresponding change should have an associated test to go along with it.
 If you are having trouble testing, open an issue to discuss it.
-- Please don't forget to updadte the Concourse [documentation](https://github.com/concourse/concourse/tree/develop/docs) if you make a change to any the behavior (especially in fly).
+- Please don't forget to update the Concourse [documentation](https://github.com/concourse/concourse/tree/develop/docs) if you make a change to any the behavior (especially in fly).
 - Double check that all of the tests you have written pass on the